sail-sg/EditAnything/README.md

-# Edit Anything by Segment Anything
+# Edit Anything by Segment-Anything

 This is an ongoing project aims to **Edit and Generate Anything** in an image, powered by [Segment Anything](https://github.com/facebookresearch/segment-anything), [ControlNet](https://github.com/lllyasviel/ControlNet),